-Inflation pressures specified on the placard are always "cold tire inflation pressure".
-Cold tire inflation pressure is defined as the tire pressure after the vehicle has not been driven for at least three hours, or driven less than 1 mile (1.6 km) after a three hour period.
-The cold tire inflation pressure must not exceed the maximum inflation pressure molded into the tire sidewall.
+Inflation pressures specified on the placard are always "cold tire inflation pressure."
+Cold tire inflation pressure is defined as the tire pressure after the vehicle has not been driven for at least three hours, or driven less than 1 mile (1.6 km) after sitting for a minimum of three hours.

+The cold tire inflation pressure must not exceed the maximum inflation pressure molded into the tire side-wall.